 Complete/Maintaining

-Human Resources and a Student Employment Committee are in the process of analyzing the current wage structure for student jobs.
+Human Resources and the Student Employment Committee are in the process of analyzing the current wage structure for student jobs.
+Analysis is expected to be complete by Spring 2025.
 Appropriate increases to student wages are anticipated after benchmarking positions with the Associated Colleges of the South (ACS) Consortium.
 HR is also reviewing and strengthening student employment hiring and training programs.
 Plans include developing high-level job descriptions for all student jobs, a defensible pay structure based on job type, a supervisory guide for managers, including faculty managers, that hire students, and an expectations guide for student workers.
 Additionally, the Student Employment Committee is drafting a number of student staff employment policies covering a variety of employment components.

 - 1.9Institutionalize Mosaic, Southwestern’s approach to encourage the development of the whole person